bbrietzke/bbrietzke.github.io/src/kube/installation.md

 Almost all of the heavy lifting is done through [Ansible](https://www.ansible.com/).
 That gets the software on the server, but doesn't do much in the way of configuration, which is why I'm writting this up.
 You can find the playbooks and documents [over here](https://bbrietzke.github.io/ansible/).

-I had most of this infrastructure running on Raspberry Pi's in the most recent past, so the roles take care of handling all the hardwork of making sure things will work on RPIv4 machines.

-The current config has three machines, Basil, Lavender and Catnip ( yes, herbs because why not ).
+The current config has three machines, Basil, Lavender and Sage ( yes, herbs because why not ).
 Basil is the control-plane, while the other two are workers.
-Basil and Lavender are [cheap machines](https://www.amazon.com/dp/B0B2D8BZKP?psc=1&ref=ppx_yo2ov_dt_b_product_details) while Catnip is an old
-Macbook Pro I had collecting dust.
-Regardless of the hardware, this should work for most machines.
+They are [cheap machines](https://www.amazon.com/dp/B0B2D8BZKP?psc=1&ref=ppx_yo2ov_dt_b_product_details) but regardless of the hardware, this should work for most machines.

 ## Step One
 Make sure the machines are updated, working and communicating with _ansible_, otherwise not much of this is going to work.
 Most often you will need to change the inventory configuration to make which ever IPs the servers are on.

 After that is done, go ahead and execute the __kubex__ playbook and grab a refreshing drink.
-It will take about twenty minutes, give or take.
+It will take about twenty minutes.

 ## Step Two
 Next we need to get the control-plane setup.
 This isn't to hard and I put most of the configuration that I use inside a configuration file that the ansible scripts